garaiza-93/nixos/README.md

 # WOOOOOOOO LET'S GO NIIIIIIIX
-## it's really not all that, just useful for reproducible machgines.
+## it's really not all that, just useful for reproducible machines.
 My NixOS config uses flakes, but probably sucks and will probably break.
 As of now, I haven't tested it, so go wild.

 ### Thanks, and have fun!